 - Very flexible investment choices and can reallocate the portfolio as often as desired (similar to a IRA)

-- Distribution Restrictions: Any qualified education expense, including preschool through college (this includes elementary through high school)
+- Distribution Restrictions: Any qualified education expense, including kindergarten through college (this includes elementary through high school)

 - With a Coverdell, once the child reaches 18, the account control is given to the student, and they can do whatever they want with it, including withdrawing it and paying penalties